m1kadev/fxg/README.md

 4. Open VSCode in the newly created folder.
 5. All features are used in this one file, you can view this as a [cheatsheet](https://gist.github.com/zTags/ba3f4ef67a1593f1b71fa33edcebaa2e)
 6. run `fxg build --start` to run a webserver with your blog

-## CLI Reference

-### Build

-`fxg build <directory?> --start?`: builds a project, if no directory was provided, uses your current working directory.
-If `--start` is provided: Starts a server which hosts your blog.

-### New

-`fxg new <name>`: creates a new project in a directory with the same name

-## Installing the VSCode extensions

-todo